johnbender/writing/_posts/2013-04-14-reasoning-about-the-heap-in-rust.md

 4. More information on Separation logic https://wiki.mpi-sws.org/star/cpl
 5. The examples that follow assume that `malloc` is always operating by allocating fresh memory not pointed to elsewhere.
 6. John C. Reynolds: [Separation Logic: A Logic for Shared Mutable Data Structures.](http://www.cs.cmu.edu/~jcr/seplogic.pdf)
 7. It certainly feels convoluted but the separating implication is used as a powerful tool when reasoning about the execution of programs moving backwards (among other things).
 All the examples in this post start from some initial state and then move forward following the execution of the program.
 Doing this can produce useless assertions if the thing you are trying to prove isn't affected by some of the program snippets.
 Many times it's easier to reason from the end goal, that is from the final result of a set of commands/expressions/program snippets and work backwards.
-As you can see `{ x |-> _ * (x |-> 1 -* Q) } *x = 1 { Q }` the final assertion is very simple and can be anything.
-This means that you can start with some final assertion and move backward "over" a memory mutation!
+As you can see `{ x |-> _ * (x |-> 1 -* Q) } *x = 1 { Q }` the final assertion can be anything.
+This means that you can start with some assertion you want to show for a program and move backward "over" a memory mutation!
+8. This assumes the memory allocated for a struct in Rust is sequential (for [reference](http://static.rust-lang.org/doc/tutorial-borrowed-ptr.html#borrowing-unique-boxes)).
+It also assumes that `x.f` and `x.g` aren't explicitly scoped pointers but rather tranlate into an operation on the pointer `x` at a low level (they aren't represented in the assertions).
-8. Obviously this depends on your perspective and how complex the code is that uses the pointer.
-That is, it my be exceptionally hard to get the memory freed properly as result of passing around pointers in which case the compiler might be extremely valuable when writing the Rust equivalent.
+9. Obviously this depends on your perspective and how complex the code is that uses the pointer.
+That is, it may be exceptionally hard to get the memory freed properly as result of passing around pointers in which case the compiler might be extremely valuable when writing the Rust equivalent.